Babuka6/cse15l-lab-reports/lab3.md

                 third fighter carried only guns.
 ```
 ### c) This is super useful.
 If a programmer made a typo and wrote a huge file, he can change the mistake in the spelling by doing this command.
 Say, change "aple" to "apple".

+Source: chatGPT 3.5.
+Prompt: "Give me useful and interesting ways to use grep command".
+All commands taken from the output ChatGPT gave me.
+Codeblocks are written and executed by me in Visual Studio Code.